Felicia Ferrone: Style

 Her namesake brand fferrone design, based in Chicago, is known for delivering the unexpected through a seemingly simple gesture.
 Archetypes are reinvented; typologies are crossed and blended.
 European influences, minimalist aesthetics, mastery of proportion, and meticulously considered details are the hallmarks of fferrone.
-Often lighthearted and whimsical, the furniture and objects are timeless.
-Through collaborations with master artisans.
-Each piece is handcrafted allowing for innovative use of materials and production techniques, underlying another fundamental attribute to her design philosophy and approach.
+Through collaborations with master artisans, each piece is handcrafted allowing for innovative use of materials and production techniques, underlying another fundamental attribute to her design philosophy and approach.